-Gadolinium-based contrast agents (GBCAs) increase the risk for nephrogenic systemic fibrosis (NSF) in patients with impaired elimination of the drugs (ie, chronic, severe renal insufficiency (GFR less than 30 mL/min/1.73 m(2)), or acute kidney injury.
+Gadolinium-based contrast agents (GBCAs) increase the risk for nephrogenic systemic fibrosis (NSF) in patients with impaired elimination of the drugs.
+Patients with chronic, severe renal insufficiency (GFR less than 30 mL/min/1.73 m(2)), or acute kidney injury are at greatest risk.
+NSF may result in fatal or debilitating systemic fibrosis affecting the skin, muscle, and internal organs.
 Avoid use of GBCAs unless the diagnostic information is essential and not available with non-contrast enhanced MRI.
-NSF may result in fatal or debilitating systemic fibrosis affecting the skin, muscle, and internal organs.
 Screen all patients for acute kidney injury and other conditions that may reduce renal function.
 For patients at risk for chronically reduced renal function (eg, age greater than 60 years, hypertension, or diabetes), perform lab testing to estimate the GFR.
-For patients with the highest NSF risk, do not exceed recommended dose and allow a sufficient time period for elimination prior to readministration .
+For patients with the highest NSF risk, do not exceed recommended dose and allow sufficient time for elimination prior to readministration .

 Commonly used brand name(s)

 Uses For gadoxetate